zklosko/wrirdocker/README.md

 ## TODOs

-- [] Pull password file for use with ssh or put together a plan to distribute new passwords to users
+- [ ] Pull password file for use with ssh or put together a plan to distribute new passwords to users
-- [] Get SSHD to accept user/password creation script
+- [ ] Get SSHD to accept user/password creation script
+- [ ] Verify archiving abilities of stream-recorder

 ## Updates